 When a member submits such a written request within the required time frame, the Credit Union must respond within a reasonable time (5 days) by disclosing the nature of the information on which the denial of credit is based.
 There is no requirement to disclose the name and address of the party from whom the Credit Union obtained the information.

 If the member fails to submit a written request within the 60-day limit, the Credit Union has no obligation to provide the information.

+Providing Employment Adverse Action Notices.
+Before taking any adverse action based in whole or in part on a consumer report, the Credit Union will provide the following to the consumer to whom the report relates (1) a copy of the report; and (2) a description in writing of the consumer’s rights.

+Timing.
+The Credit Union will notify the applicant of adverse action within 30 days of:

+Receiving a complete credit application;

+Receiving an incomplete credit application; or

+After taking action on an existing account.

+Counteroffers.
+After making a counteroffer to an application for credit if the applicant does not accept the counteroffer, the Credit Union must provide an adverse action within 90 days of making the counteroffer.